Klipper3d/klipper/docs/Features.md

 * Support for run-time configuration of TMC2130, TMC2208, TMC2224, and
   TMC2660 stepper motor drivers.
-There is also support for current control of traditional stepper drivers via AD5206 and MCP4451 digipots.
+There is also support for current control of traditional stepper drivers via AD5206, MCP4451, MCP4728, and PWM pins.

 * Support for common LCD displays attached directly to the printer.
 A default menu is also available.